 Our results show that the latency overhead modeled by LogP is fairly accurate.
 On the other hand, the contention overhead modeled by LogP can become pessimistic for some applications due to failure of the model to capture communication locality.
 The pessimism gets amplified as we move to networks with lower connectivity.
 With regard to the data locality question, results show that our ideal cache, which does not model any coherence protocol overheads, is a good abstraction for capturing locality over the chosen range of applications.
 Abstracting the network and cache behavior also helped lower the cost of simulation by a factor of 250-300%.
-Given that execution-driven simulations of real applications can take an inordinate amount of time (some of the simulations in this study take between 8-10 hours), this factor can represent a substantial saving in simulation time.
+Given that execution-driven simulations of real applications in this study take between 8-10 hours), this factor can represent a substantial saving in simulation time.